deokudev/speedetail-homepage/src/app/start-guide/how-to-write-markdown-notes/page.md

 ### Live preview

-Inkdrop lets you preview notes to see what they eventually look like.
+Speedetail lets you preview notes to see what they eventually look like.

 To preview a note: